xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Linear Regression.md

 > It is a measure of how well the gaussian fits our point.

-So, for each datapoint, one of these gaussians gets created.
+So, for each datapoint, one of these gaussians gets created to explain the possible error of the y value.
 The more $y_i$ is close to $\theta^{T} x_i$(mean of gaussian), the more likelihood we have(higher on the gaussian).

 We have the maximum likelihood for a single point at $\theta^{T} x_i = y_i$.